GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ![console image](./images/c1.png)

-Because we send the device id as part of the log record, you can choose to pull that up into the summary line:
+Because you send the device id as part of the log record, you can choose to pull that up into the summary line:

 ![console image](./images/c2.png)